mattpe/wbma/docs/w1-http.md

 ## Fetching data with AJAX and sharing it with Context, Task A

 1. Continue last exercise.
 Create a new branch `http-a` with git and checkout it (`git checkout -b http-a`).
-    1. Create contexts folder next to components folder
+    1. Create 'contexts' folder to project root folder
-    2. Add MediaContext.js file:
+    2. Add MediaContext.js file to contexts:

         ```js
         import React, {useState} from 'react';